 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Shenandoah Telecommunications Company's score of 18 is higher than 64% of the industry.
+Shenandoah Telecommunications Company's score of 25 is lower than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Shenandoah Telecommunications Company is not committed to any reduction initiatives we track.
+Shenandoah Telecommunications Company is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.